ilim-cell/issuetools/README.md

 * Type `/close completed` to close the issue as finished.
 * Type `/close not planned` to close the issue as skipped or canceled.
 * Type `/reopen` to open a closed issue.
+* Type `/lock` to freeze conversations on the current issue thread.
 * Type `/dup #123` to close the current issue and link it to issue 123.
 * Type `/dup "Exact Title of Another Issue"` to find and link the target issue by its text title.